Irvine Apartment Company

 The mobile app will facilitate residents on handling apartment related errands as well as establish a long term relationship with Irvine and its residents by understanding their activity within the community.

 Check it out in the Appstore

-We were moving pretty fast, and as concepts were created and finalized, I tested these in prototypes using Principle.
-These animatics helped the team understand what changes to make visually.
-Likewise, it helped clients on understanding our proposed interaction modal and our use of motion as one of our pillars.
+We were moving at a fast pace and as concepts were created and finalized, I created prototypes using Principle.
+These animatics helped the team understand what changes to make either from a visual or experience perspective.
+Likewise, it helped clients on understanding our proposed interaction modal and our use of motion as one of our pillars for the micro-site.